keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 - reuse of hijacked authorization or session tokens,
 - attempting to make requests to paths that clearly do not exist in your application but are well known vulnerable software packages (probing)

-Build blacklists of such actors using the relevant conditions and set up rules to match and block them.
+Build blacklists of such actors using the relevant statements and set up rules to match and block them.
 An example IP-based blacklist already exists in your sandbox environment.

 Reputation lists can also be maintained by third parties.
 The AWS WAF Security Automations allow you to implement IP-based reputation lists.